cmu-sei/juneberry/docs/getting_started.md

 Assuming the same project-root structure as before, the manual installation will introduce another directory inside the project-root.
 Perform these installation steps **INSIDE** the project-root.
+Follow the instructions above in the docker section for setting up the project root and acquiring a copy of Juneberry.

 ## Set up a virtual environment